 Dr. Doughty joined the faculty in Fall 2006 after spending several years teaching at Lake Superior State University in Michigan.
 She earned her MA from Indiana State University and her PhD from the University of Oklahoma.
 A generalist, she has taught classes in linguistics, composition, and literature, particularly children's literature, fantasy, and folk literature.
 She is the author of Folktales Retold: A Critical Overview of Stories Updated for Children (2006) and "Throw the book away": Reading versus Experience in Children's Fantasy (2013).
 Dr. Doughty's research interests are varied but lean toward the intersection of literature and linguistics, as well as language in popular culture.
-She has also done extensive research in folktales and folktale revisions.
-Her most recent research includes papers examining magic and technology in the Harry Potter, Artemis Fowl, and Faerie Wars series; language attitudes about the Junie B. Jones series; environmentalism in children's and YA fantasy; gender in urban fantasy by women; and storytelling, fate, and self-determination in Robin McKinley's folktale revisions.
+Her research includes papers examining magic and technology in the Harry Potter, Artemis Fowl, and Faerie Wars series; language attitudes about the Junie B. Jones series; environmentalism in children's and YA fantasy; gender in urban fantasy by women; and storytelling, fate, and self-determination in Robin McKinley's folktale revisions.
 She is the Area Chair of the Children's and YA Literature and Culture area of the Popular Culture Association and the editor of the collection Children's and Young Adult Literature and Culture: A Mosaic of Criticism (2016).